 You would think the inside of your dishwasher would be clean, right?
 After all, it cleans dishes every day with dish-washing detergent.
 It’s kinda like thinking your kitchen sink is clean (remember 567,845 bacteria/square inch?)!
 Dishwashers are used with high temperature water and salts found in the dish-washing detergents; guess what thrives in that environment?
 Mold and fungi!
 There was a study that found 62% of dishwashers harbor this lovely fungi- yuck! (source).
 Luckily, vinegar is an acid that kills 82% of molds (source).
-Are you just loving vinegar right now?
+Aren’t you just loving vinegar right now?
 It does everything from removing hard water stains to cleaning toilets and showers, to freshening your laundry.
-Three Cheers for Vinegar… Hip, Hip Hooray!
-Hip Hip… you’re not doing this with me, are you?
+Cheers for Vinegar!

 - Baking Soda (Another mold killer!)

 - Toothbrush (Not your own!)

 - Liquid Measuring Cup– Make sure it’s dishwasher safe